rhobs/configuration/docs/sop/observatorium.md

 ### Impact

 Hard to predict without knowing what is different between configuration of the different instances.
-Nevertheless, in most cases alerts might be lost or routed to the incorrect integration.
+Nevertheless, in most cases alerts might be lost or routed to the incorrect receiver.

 ### Summary